Josephhtoo/EGL314-Team-B-Project-Space/README.md

 # Minimum viable product
 ## Cooperative game
 ![Alt](images/Multiplayer.jpg)
-__This is the final product and its a multiplayer game, a song track will be played and players have to be in sync with the melody.
+__This is Mode 1 and it is a multiplayer game, a song track will be played and players have to be in sync with the melody.
 It's all about the timing and reaction, the  2 players must be able to hit the key at the right moment when the tiles fall on to the light shown.__

 ![Alt](images/MVP_Station2.png)
 ![Alt](images/Percussion.jpg)
-__This game consist of the 2 instruments, console allows the user to play both 2 instruments displayed on the top, the drums and the piano.__
+__This is Mode 2, the game consist of the 2 instruments, console allows the user to play both 2 instruments displayed on the top, the drums and the piano.__

 ## Fixtures and Devices

 ![Capture](images/TouchSensor.jpg)
 **Description:** Touch Sensors.
-Used to start the video <br>
+Used to start the videos.
+The Touch Sensor on the left will turn on Mode 1, and the Touch Sensor on the right will turn on Mode 2 <br>
 **Model:** 1110 <br>
 **Manufacturer:** Phidgets <br>
 **P/N** NA <br>